musoniusr/DhammaratoDhamma/_posts/2024-04-17-lighten-your-load-max-m-1-with-callum-04-17-24-K3pKFtdnwD0.md

 Now, by the way, these four words, safe, secure, comfortable, and satisfied, are part of the lexicon for the word sukha.
 And, you know, the sukha is in the Anapanasati sutta.
 To develop it as a skill.
 Thus, one trains oneself while breathing in long and breathing out long.
 One trains the mind into sukkha, which means that we find fear in the mind.

 We take the fear out so that we become not necessarily fearless, but rather feeling safe and secure.
 Also, a lot of the meditation practices in the west have to do with people sitting for a long time, and they become uncomfortable.
-But the whole point about Annapanisati is to bring the mind, to bring the body into a state of comfort so it can relax.
+But the whole point about Annapanasati is to bring the mind, to bring the body into a state of comfort so it can relax.
 But when people from the west are sitting for long periods of time, their body gets more tense, not more relaxed.
 Yeah.

 I appreciate that emphasis in your teaching that I've heard many times, and I. Do you mind if I jump in for a moment?
 Go right ahead.
 Yep.
 Yeah.